Staying Strong After GLP-1 Is Possible

 A Realistic Look at Weight Regain After GLP-1s

-When you stop taking a GLP-1, your body needs time to find its balance again.
-It’s been getting extra help managing hunger, fullness, and energy use, so once that help is gone, it takes a while to adjust.
-That transition can be bumpy, causing you to regain some of the weight you lost.1
+When you stop taking a GLP-1, your body needs time to adjust.
+It’s been getting extra help, so once that help is gone, it takes a while to balance things out.
+That transition might cause you to regain2 some of the weight you lost.
+Weight gain is a possibility, but it doesn’t mean it will always happen.

 Here’s what happens: